Keep Kids Reading All Summer Long!

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

-The Scholastic Summer Reading Challenge is a free reading program dedicated to stopping the “Summer Slide” and encouraging kids to read every day this summer.
-Now in its eighth year, the Summer Reading Challenge invites kids to log the minutes they spend reading as they strive to set a new world record for summer reading.
+The Scholastic Summer Reading Challenge is a free online/mobile reading program dedicated to stopping the “Summer Slide” and encouraging kids to read every day this summer.
+Now in its ninth year, the Summer Reading Challenge invites kids to log the minutes they spend reading as they strive to set a new world record for summer reading.

 Help bridge the school-to-home connection and keep kids reading all summer long!

 - Register students for the Summer Reading Challenge

 - Track students’ reading progress throughout the summer

 - Email parents to let them know students are signed up for the Summer Reading Challenge

 - Check the interactive map to see how many minutes your school—and other schools—have read

 - Download summer reading book lists and printables

 Download the 2015 Summer Reading Challenge book lists: